Cryptoking28/MonisAgent/merged/nextjs/README.md

 This module is a dependency of the agent and is installed by default when you install the agent.

 This module provides instrumentation for Server-Side Rendering via [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props), [Middleware](https://nextjs.org/docs/middleware), and Monis Agent Transaction naming for both page and server requests.
-It does not provide any instrumentation for actions occurring during build, client side code.
+It does not provide any instrumentation for actions occurring during build, client-side code.
 If you want telemetry data on actions occurring on client(browser), you can [inject the browser agent](./docs/inject-browser-agent.md).

 Here are documents for more in-depth explanation around [transaction naming](./docs/transactions.md), [segments/spans](./docs/segments-and-spans.md), and [injecting browser agent](./docs/inject-browser-agent.md).